-Another interesting direction, as pointed out in \cite{Alexander:2019puy}, is the application of unsupervised machine learning techniques to this challenge.
-This scenario differs fundamentally from the supervised approaches in that there is no longer a need for a labeled training set.
+A complimentary direction is the application of unsupervised machine learning techniques to the challenge of identifying dark matter substructure.
+This scenario differs fundamentally from supervised approaches in that there is no longer a need for a labeled training set.
 It is also fundamentally different from a Bayesian approach as one does not assume a model {\it a priori}.
-Unsupervised machine learning algorithms are designed in such a way that the underlying structure of the data set used for training is learned with some common uses including generating new data, removing noise from data, clustering, and detection of anomalous data.
+Unsupervised machine learning algorithms are designed in such a way that the underlying structure of the data set used for training is learned through clustering, generating new data, removing noise from data, and detection of anomalous data.
 Unsupervised machine learning techniques have been used in cosmology including applications of generative adversarial networks \cite{ Mishra:2019sep, Sadr:2020rje, Yoshiura:2020ioc, List:2020qdz}, variational autoencoders \cite{ Yi:2020xgq}, and support vector machines \cite{ Xu:2013bka, Hajian:2014pra, Jennings:2018eko}, among others.

-In this work we present a proof of principle application for using unsupervised machine learning in the context of identifying dark matter substructure with strong gravitational lensing.
-Specifically, we utilize autoencoders, a type of unsupervised machine learning algorithm for anomaly detection (AD), which has seen great success in other areas of physics, mainly in the context of anomalous events at colliders \cite{ Hajer:2018kqm, DeSimone, Farina:2018fyg, Cerri:2018anq, DAgnolo:2018cun, Blance, Collins:2018epr, Khosa:2020qrz,Romao:2020ocr}, with rare applications in cosmology (eg. \cite{ Hoyle:2015rha} use AD to remove anomalous data prior to training other machine learning algorithms).
-We show that after training adversarial, variational, and deep convolutional autoencoders on simulated strong lensing images {\it without} substructure, it is possible to identify data {\it with} substructure as anomalous for further analysis.
-The application of an unsupervised machine learning algorithm can serve as a first step in an analysis pipeline of strong lensing systems.
-Data which are flagged as anomalous can be followed-up with a Bayesian likelihood analysis or a dedicated supervised machine learning algorithm to identify the type of substructure observed.
+In this work we present a new application of unsupervised machine learning in the context of identifying dark matter substructure with strong gravitational lensing.
+We apply various methods, including autoencoders, a type of unsupervised machine learning algorithm which has seen great success in other areas of physics \cite{ Hajer:2018kqm, DeSimone, Farina:2018fyg, Cerri:2018anq, DAgnolo:2018cun, Blance, Collins:2018epr, Khosa:2020qrz,Romao:2020ocr}, with additional applications in cosmology \cite{ Hoyle:2015rha}, to the challenge of anomaly detection (AD).
+We show that trained adversarial, variational, and deep convolutional autoencoders can identify data {\it with} substructure as anomalous for further analysis.
+Such anomalies can be followed-up with a Bayesian likelihood analysis or a dedicated supervised approach to identify the type of substructure observed and estimate its properties.
+We additionally show that our best performing anomaly detector is able to reach its full potential by comparing its performance to that of an ``optimal'' anomaly detector.
+We additionally show that unsupervised machine learning algorithms can serve as a useful first step in an analysis pipeline of strong lensing systems, in combination with supervised models.